tedlu-tw/tedlu-tw/README.md

 ### Experiences

+- **Consultant & Professional Proofreader | Youth News, Public Television Service Foundation | Jul 2024 - Present**
+    - Professional proofreading on technology and artificial intelligence related content.
+    - Program planning on technology-related in-depth reports.
 - **Committee Member | Youth Advisory Committee, K-12 Education Administration | Ministry of Education | Apr 2024 - Present**
     - Focusing on systematic status and issues of special education, especially gifted and talented education system.
     - Survey on student self-organizing scenarios and communities to analyze and improve the environment on democratization of education.
+    - Legislation research on educational digital rights, in terms of privacy, data governance, and accessibility.
 - **Scientist Intern | Appier Inc. | Nov 2023 - Present**
     - Re-implementation of generative AI methods and imaging analysis algorithms.
     - Conducted in-depth research to assess the feasibility of integrating re-implemented methods into marketing products.